healeycodes/healeycodes.com/posts/building-a-runtime-with-quickjs.md

 We're getting closer to one of the reasons I wanted to build this project, and write this post, which is that I wanted to build an event loop from scratch.

 The event loop is the scheduler behind JavaScript.
 First, sync code runs.
-Then, async work like timers, events, and promises start triggering callbacks, running more sync (and the cycle continues).
+Then, async work like timers, events, and promises start triggering callbacks, running more sync code (and the cycle continues).
 The event loop schedules all this work.

 Even though we don't have an event loop just yet, we can still queue up work for it to handle.
 Essentially, that's all a timer is: some queued work.